 Dr Clare Birchall joined King’s College London in 2012.
 Before arriving at King’s, she taught Cultural and Media Studies at the University of Kent and Middlesex University.
 With a first degree in English from Exeter University, Dr Birchall went on to study Critical Theory at Sussex University.

 Dr Birchall is the author of Shareveillance: The Dangers of Openly Sharing and Covertly Collecting Data, (University of Minnesota Press, 2017), Knowledge Goes Pop: From Conspiracy Theory to Gossip (Berg, 2006) and co-editor of New Cultural Studies: Adventures in Theory (Edinburgh University Press, 2007).
 She has also edited special issues of the journals Theory, Culture and Society (Dec 2011) and Cultural Studies (Jan 2007).
 Her most recent research is concerned with the relationship between secrecy and transparency in the digital age and has given talks and keynote lectures in the UK, the EU and the US on this subject.
 Dr Birchall is part of an EU-COST funded research network on Conspiracy Theories and was part of an ESRC-funded series of research seminars on privacy issues entitled ‘DATA - PSST!
 Debating and Assessing Transparency Arrangements - Privacy, Security, Surveillance, Trust’.

-Alongside more traditional scholarship, Dr Birchall is involved with a number of digital projects.
-She is one of the editors for the online journal Culture Machine ; an editorial board member and series co-editor for the Open Humanities Press ; and part of the team behind the JISC-funded Living Books about Life series.
-These books, produced by an international network of humanities and social science scholars, repackage and re-present open access science-related research on topics such as air, bioethics, surveillance and, Dr Birchall’s own contribution, invisibility.
-By creating 21 such ‘living books’ in seven months, the series represents a new model of publishing in a sustainable, low-cost manner.
-Clare also collaboratively produces a series of online videos entitled Liquid Theory TV.
+Alongside more traditional scholarship, Dr Birchall has been involved with a number of digital projects.
+She was one of the editors for the online journal Culture Machine; is an editorial board member for the Open Humanities Press; and was part of the team behind the JISC-funded Living Books about Life series.
+Clare also collaboratively produced a series of online videos entitled Liquid Theory TV.
 Watch an episode on Gilles Deleuze’s idea of control societies; and an episode on secrecy and transparency.
 She also curated, with Peter Woodbridge, a series of podcasts from the KCL event, The Politics and Practices of Secrecy.

 - Conspiracy theories